schumannlive/schumannlive-discord-webhook/README.md

 2. Click on the little gear icon popping up after hovering over your channel of choice to go into 'Integrations' section, then click on 'webhooks' and create a new webhook.
 3. Chose a name and profile picture for your webhook and save changes, proceed to copy webhook URL
 4. Your webook URL will look something like this - https://discord.com/api/webhooks/XXXXXXXXX/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-5. Go to config.json and edit the data - paste first and second section of the link
+5. Go to config.json and edit the data - paste first and second section of the link ('XXXXXXXXX' and 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx')
 6. After navigating to your webhook location in console type in ```npm install```
 7. Start download.js via ```node download.js``` to constantly download fresh graphs to your machine
 8. Start hook of your choice via ```node hookRussia.js``` and it will automatically send graphs to your webhook once every 2 hours.